chicks-net/sentry_cdu_dumper/README.md

 python version
 --------------

-The python version of the dumper script is currently mainly an effort for me to learn python.
-It may lack some features that are working in the Perl version.
+The python version of the dumper script started as an effort for me to improve my python skills.
+It is currently at feature parity with the Perl version, but only lightly tested.
-But if you can't stand Perl and you don't need all of the features give it a try.
+If you want something with a few months more testing the Perl version is for you.
+But if you hate Perl or like to live on the bleeding edge, try the python version and let me know how it goes.